cancerit/hairpin2/docs/source/guide.md

 This section details each process and its relevant parameters (if any), in execution order.
 The connection/interdependence between steps is also described.
 The parameters are also shown in their relevant TOML table as written in a hairpin2 TOML config.

 For each variant examined, `haripin2` determines the mutation type (SUB, INS, DEL), fetches all reads covering the mutant position from the alignments, and then walks through the following steps.

-For a more complete description of the internals (including some advanced options that hairpin2 provides), see [Advanced Usage](#advanced-usage).

 ### Read Taggers
 ---------